ndeloof/jocker/README.md

 development.
 Third party dependencies are constrained in Jenkins by core dependencies, introducing various classpath issues.

-Also, such helper libraries indeed demonstrated to have issues supporting some uncommon HTTP usage in docker APi, like Hijacked HTTP connection to attach stdin/stdout or the `/var/run/docker.sock` Unix Domain Socket.
+Also, such helper libraries demonstrated to have issues supporting some uncommon HTTP usage in docker APi, like Hijacked HTTP connection to attach stdin/stdout in interactive mode, or the `/var/run/docker.sock` Unix Domain Socket.

 For JSON (un)marshalling we rely on [Google Gson](https://github.com/google/gson) as a tiny (standalone), simple and efficient JSON library.